erikthered.com logo

 Can I take my cell phone into the test center?

-Yes.
-However, you should turn it off and not turn it on again until the test is over.
+Officially, no, but in practice, yes.
+Although the College Board will strongly suggest that you not bring a phone with you at all, the real prohibition is against the use of the phone.
+So, you should turn it off and put it away before you go in.
+"Airplane mode" is not good enough: turn it off.
+(It is a good idea to take a backpack or bag to the test center to hold a snack and an extra calculator, as well as to provide a place to stow your phone.)
+Do not take your phone out or turn it on until the test is over and you have been allowed to leave.
 According to the SAT Standard Testing Room Manual, if your phone makes a noise during the test (even if it is just vibrating), or if you use your phone in any way during the test (or during a break), then "you are subject to dismissal and your scores will be canceled."
 In addition, your phone may have to be confiscated.
 Ouch!
 Just don't do it.

 What is my SAT score if I got 3 wrong?
 How about 5 wrong?
 10 wrong?
 20 wrong?